-- Creating a Wellness Recovery Plan including triggers, warning signs, new self-regulation skills and emergency plans.
+- Creating a Wellness Recovery Plan including eating disorder triggers, warning signs, new self-regulation skills, and emergency plans.

-We combine the Core Care Concepts with the evidence-based model of Intuitive Eating and the addition of therapeutic modalities including Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Treatment (DBT), and Acceptance Commitment Therapy (ACT).
+We combine the Patient Core Concepts with the evidence-based model of Intuitive Eating and the addition of therapeutic modalities including Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Treatment (DBT), and Acceptance Commitment Therapy (ACT).

-Medical internists complete a thorough patient physical including a comprehensive review of medication and collaborates with the psychiatrist on any medical issues contributing to the patient’s psychiatric illness.
+Medical internists complete a thorough physical evaluation for each patient, including a comprehensive review of the patient’s existing medications.
+The medical internist also collaborates with the patient’s psychiatrist to address medical issues that may contribute to the patient’s eating disorder.

 Licensed therapists carry out clinical assessments, group and individual therapy sessions, transition planning, and coordination of the patient’s eating disorder treatment plan.
 Our eating disorder therapists also develop each patient’s Wellness Recovery Plan.

 Our skilled team of registered nurses and mental health technicians monitors each patient’s medical status, psychological well-being, and eating behaviors around the clock.
 These team members help create a safe environment for people with eating disorders and help administer each patient’s structured daily program.

 Eating disorders do not have to be a part of a person’s life forever.
 While our clinical teams have a wealth of experience treating eating disorders, our teams also have years of experience treating substance abuse issues, depression, bipolar disorder, and schizophrenia.